Where To Find Spike Lavender Oil

-Spike oil has a strong odor, but is far less offensive than turpentine.
-The fumes are non-carcinogenic too.
+Spike oil has a strong odor but the smell is far less offensive than turpentine and the fumes are non-carcinogenic.
 More details on the composition and be found in this report (PDF).

 How To Use Lavender Spike Oil

 Spike oil can be used to thin oil paint like other common solvents, such as turpentine.
-It is also an effective solvent for natural resins such as dammar, mastic, sandarac and gum elemi.
+It is also an effective solvent for natural resins like dammar, mastic, sandarac, and gum elemi.

 Lavandin Grosso — Another Type Lavender Solvent

 Another plant is also used to make solvents — Lavandin grosso — this is a hybrid created from true lavender (Lavendulan augustifolia) and spike lavender (Lavendulan latifolia).